 Step 4: Could your account be closed or deleted?

-You closed your account but want to reopen it
+You closed your account, but want to reopen it

-Once you close your Microsoft account, you can reopen it within 60 days by signing in again.
+After you close your Microsoft account, you can reopen it within 60 days by signing in again.
 We hold on to your data for this period so you won’t lose anything if you change your mind.
 However, after those 60 days have passed, we permanently delete the account and its data.

 It's been a long time since you've signed in to your account